 The tasting notes are somewhat earthy, mostly bright and fresh flavors, bright, and lots of green herbal notes.

 - To Make Ahead.
-You can mix all the veggies for the salad and prepare the green goddess dressing and keep everything separately in the fridge for up to 2-3 days.
+Mix salad veggies and make dressing, store separately in fridge for 2-3 days.

-- Green Goddess Salad Without Spinach - in this salad recipe I don’t use spinach, however, spinach is included in the dressing itself.
-You can substitute spinach with arugula (more bitter, earthy flavors), curly kale, watercress, and other leafy greens or simply increase the quantity of herbs if you don’t have anything to replace spinach with.
+- Green Goddess Salad Without Spinach - spinach is in the dressing.
+You can substitute spinach with arugula, kale, watercress, or more herbs if needed.

 - This salad can be made vegan if you use plant-based yogurt instead of Greek yogurt.
 We also like this salad with low-carb Tahini Dressing.

-- Add-Ons - for a more fulfilling salad add cooked crunchy bacon, parmesan cheese, feta cheese, or grilled or simply cooked chicken or taco meat (serve it similar to my taco salad).
+- Add-ons - we love crunchy bacon, parmesan cheese, feta cheese, or grilled or simply cooked chicken or taco meat (serve it similar to my taco salad).
 For vegetarians, scrambled or pan-fried tofu will add some great nutrition too.

 - Guacamole green goddess salad - add 1-2 cups of chopped ripe avocado or mix mashed avocado into salad dressing (in this case, you may need to add more olive oil or water to thin out the dressing).